Holywell Bay to Newquay

 If you think you've seen a chough, take a photo if possible and email choughs@cbwps.org.uk to report the sighting.
 This will help the "Chough Watch" team keep track of the growing population.

-9. Bear right to rejoin the more well-worn path and keep right on the waymarked path and the headland to where it descends into a valley to reach a footbridge.
+9. Bear left onto the well-worn coast path and keep to the waymarked path to where it descends into a valley to reach a footbridge.

 At the end of Kelsey Head, between Holywell Bay and Porth Joke, is an L-shaped bank which is thought to be the remains of a hill fort from the Iron Age.
 It's possible that it was abandoned before it was completed as the ramparts are much more developed at one end than the other.